 HOW IT WORKS:

-- The first payment is charged when you sign up for your Plan.
+The first down payment is charged when you sign up for your Plan.

 You may not use or permit your Plan to be used to make any illegal transaction.

 For California residents, the Plan is offered as a loan made pursuant to a California Finance Lenders Law license held by Scratch Financial, Inc. (license #60DBO-51800), 225 S. Lake Ave., Suite 250, Pasadena, California 91101.